Novak & Rafa: The Rivalry

 A recap of every match between Novak Djokovic and Rafael Nadal...

-Djokovic leads the FedEx ATP Head2Head rivalry 26-23 and has won the past seven meetings.
-Here is a history of the duo's 49 career meetings:
+Novak Djokovic and Rafael Nadal have met more than any other two players in the Open Era, a record 50 times.
+Djokovic leads their FedEx ATP Head2Head rivalry 26-24 and has won seven of their past eight contests.
+Here is a history of the duo's 50 career meetings:

 2016 Internazionali BNL d'Italia QF, clay, Djokovic d.
 Nadal 75 76(4)